danionescu0/home-automation/weather-predict/README.md

 You can change

-- mongoDb host and por
+- mongoDb host and port
 - serial port and baud rate
 - keras model
 - sklearn model